cognitedata/jetfire-cli/README.md

 # Optional, default: null
-# If null, transformation will not be scheduled.
+# If null, the transformation will not be scheduled.
 schedule: "1 * * * *"